jgmalcolm/jgmalcolm.github.io/cv.md

    "Microsurgical Gross-Total Resection of an Intracanalicular-Cisternal (Koos 2) Vestibular Schwannoma via a Retrosigmoid Approach."
 World Neurosurgery

+1. Malcolm, Erwood, Ahmad.
+"Treatment of high-grade spondylolisthesis using the Rialto screw for posterior transsacral fixation: A modification of the Bohlman technique."

 {% endcomment %}

+1. Malcolm, Erwood, Ahmad.
+"Treatment of high-grade spondylolisthesis using the Rialto screw for posterior transsacral fixation: A modification of the Bohlman technique."
+   Georgia Neurosurgical Society (GNS).
+Lake Oconee, GA.
+Dec 2022.
+Oral.
 1. Gary, Malcolm.
 "Preoperative Traction in the Management of Chronic Craniocervical Deformity."
 International Symposium on Acute Neurocritical and Neurosurgical Care."
 Cali, Colombia.
 October 2022